To contact us:

 Conway, Arkansas 72032

 The Biology Department of Hendrix College has the good fortune to reside in an excellent facility, have the breadth of interests among the faculty appropriate for a small liberal arts college, and to attract talented, highly motivated students.
-The Donald W. Reynolds Life Science Center (opened in the spring of 2001) houses the Departments of Biology and Psychology.
+The Donald W. Reynolds Life Science Center houses the Departments of Biology and Psychology.
 The Life Sciences Center provides a fully modern facility for teaching science, both in the lecture hall and the laboratory.
 The Center also has dedicated space for undergraduate research, greenhouses, and a small-animal care facility.

 Biology is a popular major at Hendrix College; approximately 35 to 40 Hendrix students graduate as Biology majors each year from a graduating class of approximately 220.
 Most of our graduating majors have participated in undergraduate research while at Hendrix and a large majority will go on to professional or graduate programs in biology or medicine.

-There are no openings at the present time.
+There are currently no openings in the Biology Department.